 The low level of internal mobility in India is a puzzle because there are no explicit restrictions imposed by the state or federal governments.
 We find preliminary evidence indicates that mobility in India is inhibited by explicit and implicit entitlement programs implemented at the state level.

-First, many social benefits are not portable across state boundaries, even if they are federally funded, since they are administered by state governments.
+[quote]Many social benefits are not portable across state boundaries, even if they are federally funded.[/quote] First, many social benefits are not portable across state boundaries, even if they are federally funded, since they are administered by state governments.
 For example, access to subsidised food through the Public Distribution System, and even admission to public hospitals are administered on the basis of ‘ration cards,’ issued and accepted only by the home state government.

 The relative share of unskilled migrants moving out-of-state is lower precisely in the states with higher levels of participation in the public distributions system that covers hundreds of millions of people below the poverty line (see Figure 3).
 These are the people who would realise the large wage gains from mobility but do not move for fear of losing welfare benefits.